 3. Domain investors: treat .xyz as a distinct market from .com.
 The aftermarket dynamics are fundamentally different. .com derives value from scarcity and memorability. .xyz derives value from utility and sector convention.
 A crypto project will pay a premium for defi.xyz not because .xyz is memorable but because .xyz is where crypto projects live.
 Browse the .xyz TLD statistics for namespace analysis.

 4. Developers: recognize .xyz as a legitimate production namespace, not a toy. abc.xyz runs a $2 trillion company. block.xyz runs a $40 billion payments company.
-The stigma against non-.com domains is eroding, and .xyz's developer adoption is accelerating it.
-The data shows more Kubernetes infrastructure on .xyz than on many legacy TLDs.
+The stigma against non-.com domains is eroding, and .xyz's developer adoption is accelerating it — the resolving core of the namespace is genuine platform and infrastructure traffic, more of it than on .online or .site.

 5. New gTLD applicants (ICANN's next round): study .xyz's success factors before paying $185,000. .xyz succeeded because of an external corporate endorsement (Alphabet), an industry adoption wave (crypto), and aggressive below-cost pricing.
 None of these are replicable on demand.
 The 1,200 other new gTLDs that lacked all three factors collectively hold fewer entries than .xyz alone.
 The base rate for new gTLD success is approximately 0.4%.

-This analysis is based on the DomainsProject dataset (44,965,098 .xyz entries parsed from the full dataset file), ICANN new gTLD registry reports, and industry pricing data.
-Domain counts reflect what resolves on the public internet and include subdomains; keyword counts reflect domain names beginning with the specified prefix.
-The new gTLD comparison includes all extensions launched through ICANN's 2012 application round.
+This analysis is based on the DomainsProject dataset (50,604,376 .xyz hostnames in the June 2026 snapshot), our 9 June 2026 A-record crawl for resolution figures, ICANN new gTLD registry reports, and industry pricing data.
+Hostname counts include subdomains and are deduplicated across the active dataset and its historical mirror; keyword counts reflect apex names beginning with the specified prefix.
+The new gTLD comparison includes extensions launched through ICANN's 2012 application round (Russian-administered TLDs excluded).
 Explore the full .xyz data on our TLD statistics page, or download the complete dataset.